North Main Street at Route 460 - Blacksburg

 As of 2016, approximately 15,700 on Route 460 pass through this intersection which is projected to increase to 18,700 by the year 2040.

-The project is currently in design with construction expected to begin in late 2018 or early 2019.
-Construction is expected to be completed in late 2019.
+The project is currently expected to begin in spring 2018.
+Construction is expected to be completed in fall 2018.

 Frequently Asked Questions